hashicorp/consul/website/source/docs/agent/basics.html.markdown

 balancer setup, both result in the same action: remove the web node from the load balancer pool.
 But for other situations, you may handle each scenario differently.

+## Lifecycle

+Every agent in the Consul cluster goes through a lifecycle.
+Understanding this lifecycle is useful to building a mental model of an agent's interactions with a cluster, and how the cluster treats a node.

+When an agent is first started, it does not know about any other node in the cluster.
+To discover it's peers, it must _join_ the cluster.
+This is done with the `join` command or by providing the proper configuration to auto-join on start.
+Once a node joins, this information is gossiped to the entire cluster, meaning all nodes will eventually be aware of each other.
+If the agent is a server, existing servers will begin replicating to the new node.

+In the case of a network failure, some nodes may be unreachable by other nodes.
+In this case, unreachable nodes are marked as _failed_.
+It is impossible to distinguish between a network failure and an agent crash, so both cases are handled the same.
+Once a node is marked as failed, this information is updated in the service catalog.
+There is some nuance here relating, since this update is only possible if the servers can still [form a quorum](/docs/internals/consensus.html).
+Once the network failure recovers, or a crashed agent restarts, the cluster will repair itself, and unmark a node as failed.
+The health check in the catalog will also be updated to reflect this.

+When a node _leaves_, it specifies it's intent to do so, and so the cluster marks that node as having _left_.
+Unlike the _failed_ case, all of the services provided by a node are immediately deregistered.
+If the agent was a server, replication to it will stop.
+To prevent an accumulation of dead nodes, Consul will automatically reap _failed_ nodes out of the catalog as well.
+This is currently done on a non-configurable interval which defaults to 72 hours.
+Reaping is similar to leaving, causing all associated services to be deregistered.